ev3dev/ev3dev.github.io/docs/tutorials/setting-up-an-nfs-file-share.md

 ## How To Do It - Linux

 On your Linux box, you'll need to edit a file called `/etc/exports`.
 If you don't have this file, then you need to install `nfs-common` or a similar package.
+(If that doesn't work and/or you already have `nfs-common` installed, install `nfs-kernel-server`.
+Some devices, like the Raspberry Pi, don't have it installed by default. **IMPORTANT: If installing `nfs-kernel-server`, before install create the target directories (`home/youruserid/nfs/ev3dev`).
+Otherwise, the service will fail to start.**)

 Open the file and add the following line: